sindresorhus/quick-look-plugins/readme.md

 brew cask install qlcolorcode qlstephen qlmarkdown quicklook-json qlimagesize suspicious-package quicklookase qlvideo
 ```

-##### Catalina Notes
+##### Catalina notes

-To get plugins working in Catalina you will need to remove the quarantine attribute.
-To see attributes you can use
+To get plugins working in Catalina, you will need to remove the quarantine attribute.

+Run this to see the attributes:

 ```
 xattr -r ~/Library/QuickLook/
 ```

-Then to remove attributes you can use:
+And run this to remove the attributes:

 ```
 xattr -d -r com.apple.quarantine ~/Library/QuickLook/